Financial Aid Services Center

 What is a Federal Direct PLUS Loan?

 The Parent Loan for Undergraduate Students (PLUS) is an unsubsidized loan for parents to help pay for educational expenses of their dependent student (up to the cost of attendance minus all other financial assistance).
 PLUS loans are federal loans through the U.S. Department of Education.
-The Direct PLUS Loan Request must be completed annually.
+The Direct PLUS Loan application must be completed annually.

 Parent Eligibility Requirements